Miami 2017 (Seen the Lights Go Out on Broadway): Response

 In a review of Songs in the Attic for Rolling Stone magazine, Timothy White wrote, "'Miami 2017 (Seen the Lights Go Out on Broadway),' from 1976's Turnstiles, is one chauvinistic New Yorker's reaction to the famous Daily News default-era headline ... and the composer's elaborate fantasy-farce about the apocalyptic destruction of the city is as take-it-or-leave-it defiant as the front page that inspired it."

-When the New York radio station WNEW-FM dropped its rock music format (in favor of "hot talk") in 1998, disc jockey Carol Miller chose "Miami 2017" as one of her farewell songs (along with Jimi Hendrix's version of "The Star-Spangled Banner").
+When the New York radio station WNEW-FM dropped its rock music format (in favor of "hot talk") in 1999, disc jockey Carol Miller chose "Miami 2017" as one of her farewell songs (along with Jimi Hendrix's version of "The Star-Spangled Banner").

 Reviewing Joel's 2010 compilation, The Hits, on which "Miami 2017" was not included, reviewer Mike Doyle wrote, "[U]nfortunately, [the album is] not necessarily representative of his best work. ...
 [M]issing are some of the songs that helped define Billy Joel as one of the most talented American songwriters, such as ...
 'Miami 2017' ...."

 Significance after September 11, 2001

 Among the catastrophes that befall the city in the song is the destruction of its iconic skyscrapers.
 "I saw the Empire State laid low," the singer recalls, "I watched the mighty skyline fall".
 On September 11, 2001, planes hijacked by terrorists were crashed into the World Trade Center towers, the city's tallest buildings, causing them to collapse with a loss of almost 3,000 lives.

 Shortly afterwards, Joel performed the song at a benefit concert on October 20, 2001.
 Joel announced at the end of the song, "I wrote that song 25 years ago.
 I thought it was going to be a science fiction song; I never thought it would really happen.
 But unlike the end of that song, we ain't going anywhere!"
 His statement was met with raucous applause.

 Joel played the song at multiple benefit concerts again in 2012 after the destruction wrought on the Northeastern United States by Hurricane Sandy.

 On New Year's Eve 2016 at the BB&T Center, Joel performed the tune as the clock struck midnight, thus finally singing the song in Miami in 2017.

-In 2020, Joel performed the song for the Rise Up New York benefit telethon while the lights of the Empire State Building synced with the song.
+In 2020, Joel performed the song for Rise Up New York!, a COVID-19 benefit telethon, while the lights of the Empire State Building synced with the song.